Blueberry: Pesticides

 DDT began to be used in blueberry soon after its discovery in 1939, and a few years later in the mid-1940s research began into its use in North America.

-Because "wild" is a marketing term generally used for all low-bush blueberries, it is not an indication that such blueberries are free from pesticides.
+Because "wild" is a marketing term generally used for all low-bush blueberries, it does not indicate that such blueberries are free from pesticides.

 Insecticide modes of action must be varied to avoid encouraging resistance in the invasive pest Drosophila suzukii.

 Some insecticides can be counterproductive, harming natural enemies of pests as well.
 For example, treatment for Illinoia pepperi can reduce populations of its predators.
 Kaolin clay for Rhagoletis mendax also reduced effectiveness of Diachasma alloeum, its parasitoid.
 The pest predator Harpalus erraticus maintains greater abundance with selective insecticides rather than broad-spectrum MoAs.